Malta's ruling party lawmakers back embattled prime minister

 Schembri and Mizzi resigned on Tuesday and Schembri was interrogated for two days by police before being released without charge.
 Schembri has denied any wrongdoing.
 Mizzi on Tuesday denied any business links with Fenech and any wrongdoing.

-Maltese civil society organizations were due to hold a protest in Valetta, the capital of the tiny Mediterranean archipelago, on Sunday afternoon to call on Muscat to go immediately.

-“This is far from over.
-This is just the beginning.
+“This is just the beginning.
 Joseph Muscat is still put, still protecting his best friend Keith Schembri.
-Because by protecting Schembri, Muscat is protecting himself,” activist group Repubblika, one of the organizers of the protest, said on Sunday .
+Because by protecting Schembri, Muscat is protecting himself,” activist group Repubblika said in a statement.

-“We must keep up the pressure, The truth is coming out.
-Now we must strive for justice,” it added.
+As shouts of “Mafia!” echoed across the square during the protest, Michael Vella, Caruana Galizia’s father, said justice was a long way off.

+Muscat’s cabinet should all be in court and by not standing up to corruption before his daughter was killed, “they all have blood on their hands,” he told Reuters.

 Critics are angry with Muscat for sticking by Schembri, an old friend since school, and including Schembri in security briefings on the murder investigation even after Fenech was identified both as a suspect in the murder and an associate of Schembri.